After months of buildup, news outlets finally have the chance to report on election results

 It's still not clear whether that dissatisfaction will be blamed on Harris, the current vice president, or former president Trump, who was voted out of office in 2020, CNN's Dana Bash said.

-“Dixville Notch is a metaphor for the entire race,” CNN's Alyssa Farah Griffin said, making efforts to draw meaning from the tiny New Hampshire community that reported its 3-3 vote for Harris and Trump in the early morning hours on Tuesday.
+"Dixville Notch is a metaphor for the entire race," CNN's Alyssa Farah Griffin said, making efforts to draw meaning from the tiny New Hampshire community that reported its 3-3 vote for Harris and Trump in the early morning hours.

-MSNBC assigned reporter Jacob Soboroff to talk to voters waiting in line outside of a polling place near Temple University in Philadelphia, where actor Paul Rudd was handing out water bottles.
+MSNBC reporter Jacob Soboroff talked to voters waiting in line outside a polling place near Temple University in Philadelphia, where actor Paul Rudd was handing out water bottles.
 Soboroff was called on by one young voter to take a picture with herself and Rudd.

 On Fox News Channel, Harris surrogate Pete Buttigieg appeared for a contentious interview with “Fox & Friends” host Brian Kilmeade.